dio-av/omgo/README.md

 A simple go client for the [open meteo](https://open-meteo.com) API.

-This fork will provide and implementation for Forecast and Historical API, so the client can get both data of Open Meteo.
+This fork will provide an implementation for Forecast and Historical API, so the client can get both data of Open Meteo.

 ## Usage